Framingham station: New station

-The Americans with Disabilities Act of 1990 mandated that all new construction on transit stations including making the stations handicapped accessible.
+The Americans with Disabilities Act of 1990 mandated that all new construction on transit stations include making the stations handicapped accessible.
 Because the 1885 depot is very close to the tracks, such upgrades at the old station location would have been difficult.
 Construction of accessible platforms and expanded parking was originally approved by the MBTA Board in May 1992.
 New platforms, with mini-high platforms on their west ends for level boarding, were built just west of the former station.
 A footbridge with two elevators was built to allow passengers to reach the outbound platform without crossing the tracks, which carry slow-moving CSX freight service as well as MBTA and Amtrak trains.
 The new platforms opened in early 2001, but the elevators were not yet open by that July.